flandreas/antares/README.md

 # Antares

+> [!NOTE]
+> This repository contains only the sources for the project home page and the issue tracker for the Antares application.
+The application's source code can be found in the [Antares source repository](https://github.com/flandreas/antares-source).
+>
 Antares is a learning platform for digital circuits.
 In addition to drawing and simulating digital circuits, Antares places particular emphasis on providing tools to help students better understand how these circuits work.

 ![Example Screen](assets/images/feature-gallery/multiview.png)